 Low thyroid hormones

-Tip: Talk with your doctor about having your thyroid hormones tested or check out my check out my website for on-line testing and coaching.
+Tip: Talk with your doctor about having your thyroid hormones tested, or contact me for additional support, testing, and coaching.

 Your size and body composition

 In general, more prominent people have faster metabolic rates.
 It takes more energy to fuel a larger body than a smaller one.

 However, you already know that gaining weight is rarely the best strategy for increasing your metabolism.

 Muscles that actively move and do work need energy, and even muscles at rest burn more calories than fat.
 This means that the amount of energy your body uses depends partly on the amount of lean muscle mass you have.

 Tip: Do some weight training to help increase your muscle mass.

 Aerobic exercise temporarily increases your metabolic rate.
 Your muscles are burning fuel to move and do "work," and you can tell because you're also getting hotter.